IncentivHQ/docs/docs/GetStarted/GetTestnetTokens.md

+---
-# Get Testnet Tokens
+title: Get Testnet Tokens
+---

 During the Testnet phase, users have access to free claimable Testnet tokens via the Incentiv Portal.
 These tokens are meant for testing, experimenting, and exploring platform features—so feel free to play around without risk.

-> <Warning> When you register, you can claim 100 TCENT testnet tokens by clicking the “Get Free Tokens“ button or following the steps below </Warning>
+ <Warning> When you register, you can claim 100 TCENT testnet tokens by clicking the “Get Free Tokens“ button or following the steps below </Warning>

 ## How to Claim Testnet Tokens: